schmoelder/diss/doc/02_fundamentals/03_model_solution.md

 Although this numerical scheme is straightforward, it can result in a large ODE system due to the relatively fine grid required for accurate approximations if dispersion is low {cite}`SchmidtTraub2020`.
 Moreover, it can suffer from numerical dispersion and instability for problems with steep gradients or high-frequency oscillations.
 It is important to note that FDM is usually not mass conservative.
+**Another drawback is the treatment of boundary conditions: We are limited to low order at boundaries [@jan: what does this mean?]**

 % Finite Volume
 In contrast to the FDM, which computes the solution at discrete points, finite volume schemes (FV) define a grid of cells that give a constant value for each conservative variable inside the cell.